Lopez-Jordan/Python-With-Mathematics/README.md

 # Python-With-Mathematics
-# This repository is for all projects for the upper division math course "Math 152" at UCSC.
+# This repository is for all projects for the math course "Math 152" at UCSC.